Philadelphia Burn Injury Attorney

 Electrical burns occur when a body or body part comes into contact with a current that possesses electricity.
 If an individual has ever suffered a shock from touching an electrical wire or outlet, that individual may have also suffered an electric burn.

 While some electric burns can result in a shock, more severe electricity injuries can result in serious injury and in extreme cases death.
+If a loved one has suffered a serious fatal injury, contact our Philadelphia wrongful death lawyers.

 Friction burns, colloquially known as rug burns, occur when the skin slides or rubs against a surface that results in minor skin damage.
 Generally speaking, friction burns will resolve themselves on their own within a few days to a week.